NBISweden/EGA-SE-user-docs/README.md

 whether you work on bianca or any other system.

-**Note** If you are using Bianca, see the [Encrypting on Bianca](bianca.md) instructions which cover trasferring the crypt4gh tool and the public key to bianca.
+**Note** If you are using Bianca, see the [Encrypting on Bianca](bianca.md) instructions which cover transferring the crypt4gh tool and the public key to bianca.

 ## Encrypting